wastelandsurvivalguide/wastelandsurvivalguide.github.io/blog/2024-5-5-changelog.md

 - Added B42 FireMode - Selective Fire and First Shot Precision - ESPless, primarily for its weapon spread effects.
 - Added B42 True Leaning - Custom INI.
 - Added A Very Uncreative Faction Disguise Remover - ESPless so that Friends with Benefits Perk Pack can function appropriately.

+## Changelog - Cleanup Crew

+Just fixing some things I broke in the last update!
+Appreciate the reports <3. - Kamchatka

+### 2/05/2024

+- Added SUP dependencies.
+- Fixed JAM custom ini to properly disable JVS.
+- Fixed several outdated installation instructions from FOMODs that have since changed.
+- Slightly reworded descriptions and instructions for most mods.
+- Fixed the link for Home and Safehouse Tweaks to direct to the nexus page rather than the hidden mod.pub page.
+- Removed custom johnnyguitar ini, as this has already been added to The Best of Times.
+- Added FOMOD instructions for ExRB.

+## Changelog - Hostile Takeover

+The fools in the WSG team gave me the keys to the kingdom!
+If things are broken, grab your pitchforks and find me.
+I hope this will be a really cool update. <3 - Kamchatka

+### 30/04/2024

+- Clarified installation instructions for Instant and Faster Pipboy (No Stutter).
+- Removed Charisma Affects Reputation - Reputations Patch, as this is now natively supported.
+- Added TTW Ultimate Invisible Wall Remover.
+- Added ExRB - Extended Roombounds.
+- Added Fallout 3 TTW Interior Optimization Project.
+- Added Mainframes Litter Flickering Fix.
+- Added JohnnyGuitar NVSE - INI Presets.
+- Added CHR Tweaks - Carxt's Preset.
+- Added Simple Power Armor HUD.
+- Added Alternate Holographic Panel.
+- Added Stash Organizer.
+- Added Transporters.
+- Added RAD - Radiation (Is) Actually Dangerous.
+- Added Sweet Healing System.
+- Removed Atmospheric Lighting Tweaks, as this is replaced by Natural Interiors and General Lighting overhaul.
+This was done for parity with Sal's NVVR guide.
+- Added Natural Interiors.
+- Added General Lighting Overhaul.
+- Removed Just Sprint Plus - Expansion for JAM, as this is replaced by Enhanced Movement.
+- Removed 1st Person Sliding Fix, as this is replaced by Enhanced Movement
+- Added Quick Select - A Zelda BOTW Style Quick Menu.
+- Added Enhanced Movement and a custom INI.
+- Added Item Cards and a custom INI.
+- Added Unfound Loot and a custom INI.
+- Added Consistent Pip-Boy Icons v5 - Stats (and Some Perks).
+- Added Consistent Pip-Boy Icons v5 - Vault Girl Extension.